Jack Nitzsche: Life and career

 In the mid-1990s, an inebriated Nitzsche was seen being arrested in Hollywood in an episode of the television show Cops after brandishing a gun at some youths who had stolen his hat.
 Attempting to explain himself to the arresting officers, he is heard exclaiming that he was an Academy Award winner.
 In 1997, he expressed interest in producing a comeback album for Link Wray, although this never materialized due to their mutually declining health.

 In 2000, Nitzsche planned to work with Mercury Rev on All Is Dream.
 Nitzsche intended to produce and orchestrate the record, having praised the band's 1998 album Deserter's Songs, but he died before pre-production.

 Personal life

-Nitzsche met his first wife, singer Gracia Ann May, while he was working for Capitol Records.
-His second wife was Buffy Sainte-Marie, with whom he co-wrote the Academy Award winning song for 1982, "Up Where We Belong."
+Nitzsche met his first wife, singer Gracia Ann May, while he was working for Capitol Records, who would later join the Blossoms.
+His second wife was Buffy Sainte-Marie, with whom he co-wrote the Academy Award winning song for 1982, "Up Where We Belong".
+Married on March 19, 1982; they were married for seven years.

 He also had a relationship with actress Carrie Snodgress, who was previously in a relationship with Neil Young.
 In 1979, Nitzsche was charged with threatening to kill her after he barged into her home and beat her with a handgun.
 He pleaded guilty to threatening her, was fined, and placed on three years' probation.

 Nitzsche suffered a stroke in 1998 which ended his career.
-He died in Hollywood's Queen of Angels - Hollywood Presbyterian Medical Center in 2000 of cardiac arrest brought on by a recurring bronchial infection.
+He died in Hollywood's Queen of Angels – Hollywood Presbyterian Medical Center in 2000 of cardiac arrest brought on by a recurring bronchial infection.
 His interment was at Hollywood Forever Cemetery.
 He was survived by one son.